Frequently asked questions

 On our guided bike tours, you will ride an average of 3 to 5 miles between stops at local wineries for tastings.
 The terrain is mostly flat to gently rolling.
 The total mileage is usually in the neighborhood of about 15 miles.

 How much should I budget for wine tasting fees?

 Average tasting fees in Sonoma Valley are between $15-30.
 On our Half-Day Sonoma Bike Tour you will visit two wineries.
 On the Full-Day Sonoma Bike Tour, you will visit three wineries.

 Why aren't wine tasting fees included in the price of the tour?

 Wine tasting fees are not included in the bike tour price because 1) Tasting is optional (although our tours are wine-focused and most people who sign up for our tours do so with the intent of participating in the tastings) and 2) Your fees may be waived with minimum purchase (fee waiving policies/practices vary by winery).

-The typical range is $10-15 per guest for Half-Day Bike Tours (Classic Half-Day and Cycling IN the Vineyards) and $20-30 per guest for the Full-Day Napa Valley Bike Tour.
-Gratuity is split between your Tour Guide and Van Support.
+Gratuity is always optional, but the typical range is $10-15 per guest for Half-Day Bike Tours (Half-Day Bike Tour) and $20-30 per guest for the Full-Day Bike Tour.

 If you have your own bike, we’re happy to act as your “touring center” and provide free maps and advice.
 Sonoma is an awesome place to start your ride!
 We do not offer a discount for guests joining a guided tour and bringing their own bike.